PCB successfully added to your shopping cart

 PCBCart Standard PCB Layer Stack-up

-As for standard multilayer boards, PCBCart can provide boards with layers in the range from 4 to 32 layers, board thickness from 0.4mm to 3.2mm, copper thickness from 18μm to 210μm (0.5oz to 6oz), inner layer copper thickness from 18μm to 70μm (0.5oz to 2oz), and minimal spacing between layers to 3mil.
+PCBCart manufactures standard multilayer boards with layers in the range from 4 to 32 layers, board thickness from 0.4mm to 3.2mm, copper thickness from 18μm to 210μm (0.5oz to 6oz), inner layer copper thickness from 18μm to 70μm (0.5oz to 2oz), and minimal spacing between layers to 3mil.

 Images below display PCBCart's standard stack-up capabilities and dimensions.
 Did not find the layer stack-up for your custom circuit boards?
 Simply inform us your PCB thickness and layer numbers at email@example.com, we'll provide the corresponding stack-up very quickly.